ttorku/IEEE_MPI4PY/README.md

-# CSCI_6330_project
+# IEEE_MPI4PY

-This project entails application of parallel processing techniques to data preprocessing and modelling.
+This paper entails application of parallel processing techniques to data preprocessing and modelling.
 A popular python library MPI4Py is deployed to speed up the preprocessing of data.
 For comparative analysis, a COVID-19 data is preprocessed with and without MPI.
 We analyze the results of the two scenarios.